heagueron/sport-betting-platform/server/prisma/README.md

-# Database Seed Script
+# Database Seed Scripts

-This directory contains a seed script that populates the database with initial data for development and testing purposes.
+This directory contains seed scripts that populate the database with initial data for development, testing, and demonstration purposes.

 ## What the Seed Script Creates